 Kirby Shealy has tried dozens of cases before juries and judges in state and federal courts throughout South Carolina.
 He also has extensive appellate experience.
 Kirby aims to bring a practical approach to each matter in hopes of avoiding a trial and/or a lengthy appeal if a favorable resolution can be achieved earlier in the litigation process.

 Kirby’s practice encompasses commercial litigation, construction, title defect, professional negligence, insurance coverage, and products liability matters.
 He also defends catastrophic injury, mass tort, and toxic tort claims against trucking, manufacturing, and other commercial enterprises at both the trial and appellate level.

-He has defended cases involving breach of fiduciary duty, unfair trade practices, ultra vires acts, and fraud allegations brought against directors and officers of corporate entities,.
-In addition, Kirby has worked closely with charter schools and other non-profit entities on a variety of governance issues and regularly defends corporate directors and officers from breach of fiduciary duty claims.
+He has defended cases involving breach of fiduciary duty, unfair trade practices, ultra vires acts, and fraud allegations brought against directors and officers of corporate entities.
+In addition, Kirby advises charter schools and other non-profit entities on a variety of governance issues and regularly defends corporate directors and officers from breach of fiduciary duty claims.

 - University of South Carolina School of Law, J.D., 1996

 - Davidson College, B.A., 1993

 - South Carolina

 - United States District Court, District of South Carolina

 - United States Court of Appeals for the Fourth Circuit